global-displacement-locations/displacement_locations_unhcr/README.md

 =========================================

-This repository contains the data of displacement (IDP, refugee, returnee) locations as featured in:
+This repository contains the data of displacement (IDP, refugee, returnee, asylum seeker) locations as featured in:

 Zhou, Yang-Yang and Andrew Shaver.
 (2021).
 [Reexamining the Effect of Refugees on Civil Conflict: A Global Subnational